This post is also available in: Čeština

 A tower similar to the Clock Tower in Sighisoara stands here till this day as the only one of all that formed part of the fortifications of a church right next, in the village of Saschiz.
 Here, the Gothic cathedral served for defense purposes of the Saxons.
 Above the main nave of the church, there’s another level, built entirely from wood (made sturdier today with metal parts), where men would fight to defend the church.
 In case of an attack, women and children would hide underground.

 Another fortified church in a lovely sleepy village called Biertan, and a UNESCO World Heritage site since 1993.
 It’s here where Saxons first settled in Transylvania in the 13th century.
-The main point of pride for Biertan locals is the old wooden door featuring an intricate opening mechanism inside the church made in 1515 – the same year that it won an award for being the best invention on Paris Expo.
+The main point of pride for Biertan locals is the old wooden door featuring an intricate opening mechanism inside the church made originally in 1515.
+In 1889 the door won an award for being the best invention on Paris Expo.

 Originally an ancient fortress from 550 BC built on a hill halfway between Sighisoara and Brasov, Saxons took over it in the early 14th century and made it their administrative capital of one of the Seven Saxon Seats of Transylvania.